20 Great Books for Animal Lovers

 Neither of us expected to have a book partially narrated by a giant Pacific octopus on our best books of 2022 list, but Marcellus stole our hearts.
 Beyond that, we loved each of the human characters and their struggles in different phases of life.
 Young or older, so many people deal with loneliness and loss.
 Watching characters process and evolve through that was a heartwarming treat.

-PS: We also have a printable Remarkably Bright Creatures book club guide available on Etsy, including discussion questions, themed games, a Marcellus bookmark, and more!
+We have a great printable Remarkably Bright Creatures book club guide available on Etsy, including discussion questions, themed games, a Marcellus bookmark, and more!

 Book Summary